fuzionnz/nz.co.fuzion.transactional/README.md

 ## Sponsorship

-The development of this extension was financially sponsored by [Agileware] (https://agileware.com.au) to give back to the CiviCRM community and support Agileware's CiviCRM customers.
-Contact Agileware for CiviCRM support and development services in Australia, https://agileware.com.au.
+The development of this extension was financially sponsored by [Agileware](https://agileware.com.au) to give back to the CiviCRM community and support Agileware's CiviCRM customers.
+Contact Agileware for CiviCRM support and development services in Australia.

 ## Support